alondraorn/DH150-UX/README.md

 The user is reminded to turn on location services to speed up their services and airport experience, providing adequate reasoning and a more comfortable and efficent app experience later on <br />
 There is no warning message if a user tries to select nonsensical dates, such as the 14th to the 12th <br />
 Severity rating: 2 <br />
-Why: Southwest does a satisfactory job of preventing errors, however, there are not a lot of warning messages for users to recognize errors
+Why: Southwest does a satisfactory job of preventing errors, however, there are not a lot of warning messages for users to recognize errors.

 ### **10: Help and documentation**